 Oh, how we love our puppies!
 We shower them with kisses and dog toys, take them to the park, and even treat our fur babies to a spa day!

-Do You Have an Overweight Dog?
-How to Tell if Your Dog is Overweight
+How to Tell If Your Dog Is Overweight Chart

 If you can see your dog’s ribs from several feet away, your dog is underweight.
-Ideally, you should be able to feel the ribs under the skin without much effort.
+In such a case, you should be able to feel the ribs under the skin without much effort.

-If you cannot feel the ribs without applying pressure, your dog is overweight and might be headed toward obesity.
+If you cannot feel the ribs without applying pressure, these are the signs your dog is overweight and might be headed toward obesity.

 Lastly, if you cannot find the rib cage, your dog is obese and it is time to take action.
 The Pet Obesity Prevention Website offers additional dog obesity charts.